CarlosIgreda/Awesome-Books-ES6/README.md

 # 📖 Awesome books <a name="about-project"></a>

 In this project, I will restructure your Awesome books app code.
 The goal is to make it more organized by using modules.
-I will also practice the ES6 syntax that I have learned..
-I will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!
+I will also practice the ES6 syntax that I have learned.

 ## 🛠 Built With <a name="built-with"></a>